welbornprod/colrc/doc_deps/tool.md

 # Tool {#tool}
 # About

-The ColrC repo includes the "**ColrC Tool**", which is a program that colorizes text from the command line.
+The ColrC repo includes the **ColrC Tool**, which is a program that colorizes text from the command line.
 It offers all of the important features from the [original colr tool](https://pypi.org/project/colr), but operates *much* faster because it was written in a compiled language.
 You can have both